-- 1.2 The objective of general purpose financial reporting is to provide financial information about the reporting entity that is useful to existing and potential investors, lenders and other creditors in making decisions relating to providing resources to the entity.
-Those decisions involve decisions about: - (a) buying, selling or holding equity and debt instruments; - (b) providing or settling loans and other forms of credit; or - (c) exercising rights to vote on, or otherwise influence, management's actions that affect the use of the entity's economic resources. - 1.3 The decisions described in paragraph 1.2 depend on the returns that existing and potential investors, lenders and other creditors expect, for example, dividends, principal and interest payments or market price increases.
+- 1.2 The objective of general purpose financial reporting1 is to provide financial information about the reporting entity that is useful to existing and potential investors, lenders and other creditors in making decisions relating to providing resources to the entity.2 Those decisions involve decisions about: - (a) buying, selling or holding equity and debt instruments; - (b) providing or settling loans and other forms of credit; or - (c) exercising rights to vote on, or otherwise influence, management's actions that affect the use of the entity's economic resources. - 1.3 The decisions described in paragraph 1.2 depend on the returns that existing and potential investors, lenders and other creditors expect, for example, dividends, principal and interest payments or market price increases.
 Investors', lenders' and other creditors' expectations about returns depend on their assessment of the amount, timing and uncertainty of (the prospects for) future net cash inflows to the entity and on their assessment of management's stewardship of the entity's economic resources.
-Existing and potential investors, lenders and other creditors need information to help them make those assessments. - 1.4 To make the assessments described in paragraph 1.3, existing and potential investors, lenders and other creditors need information about: - (a) the economic resources of the entity, claims against the entity and changes in those resources and claims (see paragraphs 1.12-1.21); and - (b) how efficiently and effectively the entity's management and governing board have discharged their responsibilities to use the entity's economic resources (see paragraphs 1.22-1.23). - 1.5 Many existing and potential investors, lenders and other creditors cannot require reporting entities to provide information directly to them and must rely on general purpose financial reports for much of the financial information they need.
-Consequently, they are the primary users to whom general purpose financial reports are directed. - 1.6 However, general purpose financial reports do not and cannot provide all of the information that existing and potential investors, lenders and other creditors need.
-Those users need to consider pertinent information from other sources, for example, general economic conditions and expectations, political events and political climate, and industry and company outlooks.
+Existing and potential investors, lenders and other creditors need information to help them make those assessments.

-Throughout the Conceptual Framework, the terms 'financial reports' and 'financial reporting' refer to general purpose financial reports and general purpose financial reporting unless specifically indicated otherwise.
+1 Throughout the Conceptual Framework, the terms 'financial reports' and 'financial reporting' refer to general purpose financial reports and general purpose financial reporting unless specifically indicated otherwise.

-Throughout the Conceptual Framework, the term 'entity' refers to the reporting entity unless specifically indicated otherwise.
+2 Throughout the Conceptual Framework, the term 'entity' refers to the reporting entity unless specifically indicated otherwise.